Documenting Code

 Functions in rextendr should be documented with roxygen2, following the conventions recommended by the tidyverse style guide.

-- Every exported function in rextendr must include the following roxygen variables:
+- Roxygen documentation for every exported function must include the following roclets:

 @title@description— a concise description of what the function does.@param— one tag per parameter, specifying:- the data type (e.g.